FEniCS/dolfinx/demo/la/eigenvalue/python/documentation.rst

 Finally, we want to examine the results.
 The eigenvalue can easily be printed.
 But, the real part of eigenvector is probably most easily visualized by constructing the corresponding eigenfunction.
-This can be done by creating a :py:class:`Function` in the function space ``V`` with the eigenvector ``rx`` as an additional argument.
-Then the eigenfunction can be manipulated as any other :py:class:`Function`, and in particular plotted:
+This can be done by creating a :py:class:`Function
+<dolfin.functions.function.Function>` in the function space ``V`` with
+the eigenvector ``rx`` as an additional argument.
+Then the eigenfunction can be manipulated as any other :py:class:`Function
+<dolfin.functions.function.Function>`, and in particular plotted:

 .. code-block:: python